 Most API interactions are secured using mTLS connections.
+By default there are two CAs involved, but the components can be configured to accommodate more complex setups.

-There are up to three different CAs involved.
-(The revocation process also uses a CA, but this is a different to those CAs)
+(The revocation process also uses a CA, but this is different to those CAs)